someonesdad1/hobbyutil/project_list.rst

 | `prog/hg.zip <prog/hg.zip>`_ (44)
 |   Some python scripts that make it easier to work with Mercurial repositories.
 | `prog/license.zip <prog/license.zip>`_ (173)
 |   This is a python script that will allow you to change the license you use in your source code files.
 | `prog/lwtest.zip <prog/lwtest.zip>`_ (142)
-|   Lightweight python script testing framework.
+|   Lightweight python script testing framework based on some work by Raymond Hettinger.
+Python's unittest module is unfriendly to the test/debug process because it intercepts the standard streams, which doesn't let you use the python debugger to examine your code.
 | `prog/manufy.py <prog/manufy.py>`_ (2)
 |   Python script to convert text lines to have double quotes and a newline at the end.
-This is useful to allow you to quickly write manpages for C or C++ code.
+This is useful to allow you to quickly write text manpages for C or C++ code.
 | `prog/PythonFromCalc.pdf <prog/PythonFromCalc.pdf>`_ (77)
 |   How to call python functions from Open Office Calc spreadsheets.
 | `prog/python.zip <prog/python.zip>`_ (537)